uidaholib/get-git/index.md

 # Introduction to Git and GitHub

+**Note: an updated version of this workshop with videos is available at <https://evanwill.github.io/get-git-b/>**

 {% include image.html file="xkcd_git_2x.png" alt="xkcd git" cap="<a href='https://xkcd.com/1597/' target='_blank'>xkcd git</a>" width="60%" %}

 > Do you have files like final.txt, final_revised.txt, final_revised2.txt, final_revised2_revised.txt?
 Version control WILL make your life better!